 Can the absolute simplest permaculture system change the world?
-Paul Wheaton thinks so, I agree, and if you do too, please help!
+Paul Wheaton thinks so, I agree, and if you do too, there’s a simple way to help!

 Paul is the guy behind Permies.com and a really passionate voice for actual change in green culture and permaculture.
 He’s not a green fashionista, and he probably doesn’t write articles sitting at Starbuck’s sipping on a Holiday Latte (like me! j/k).
 Paul writes articles and makes short videos that can actually change the way people fundamentally think about how we solve environmental problems.
 They are not lengthy dissertations funded by a green-washed corporation, they are not fluff pieces to get you to buy some product, and they are not complex, impossible to implement, pie in the sky “if we all lived in a cave and ate bugs” articles.

 Instead, they are practical, insightful, useful, innovative and inspiring.

 I remember the first article I read, “Organic lawncare for the cheap and lazy” – I was sold.
 Paul’s way of thinking reminds me of Masanobu Fukuoka, who wrote The One Straw Revolution and was a pioneer of today’s Organic movement.
 Fukuoka always emphasized letting nature do as much work as possible, and learning to understand the power of the systems in nature and their inherent ability to fight disease, self-heal, and create abundant, balanced production.
 He wrote that Japan’s history showed farmers leveraging these natural systems had plenty of excess time to write Haiku and become scholars.
 That was the ancient version of “Organic lawn care for the cheap and lazy.”

 Anyway, Paul has an article on Hugelkultur that dumbs it down for people like me.